 These Bersih activists understand the importance of social and political justice in a democratic society.
 Their motivations to seek social and political justice are in line with people's right to receive fairness and equality as human beings.
 These personal needs and beliefs for justices have framed the way they see a community in society and shaped their social relationships with others.
-Their sense of community has shifted from collective behavior to a more personalized communal experience.
-In the past decade, the growing emphasis on social media use among activists' social networks is due to the popularity of the platforms which provide a connecting structure that can sustain connections among members and accumulate actions over time.
-The growing personalization due to digital media practices has influenced Bersih activists' distribution and consumption of media content.
+Their sense of community has shifted from collective behaviour to a more personalised communal experience.
+In the past decade, the growing emphasis on social media use among activists' social networks is due to the popularity of the platforms, which provide a connecting structure that can sustain connections among members and accumulate actions over time.
+The growing personalisation due to digital media practices has influenced Bersih activists' distribution and consumption of media content.
 Their social networks' preferences of communication can influence their own and the movement's communication choices too.

-Discursive Layer: Personalise Movement's Narrative to Make it Visible

-The technological, social, and discursive layers of communicative ecology are interwoven (Foth & Hearn, 2007).
-The discursive layer focuses on the content or ideology of the movement that can be presented in various forms depending on the selection, organization and presentation of experience and information (Altheide, 1994), An observation on the Bersih movement's official Facebook, Twitter, and YouTube between 2017 and 2019 showed some recurring themes such as people's voices, fair elections, anti-corruption, and good governance.
-These themes constitute the conversations and narratives of Bersih's ecology that emphasizes people are the priority.
+Discursive Layer: Personalise Movement's Narrative to Make it Visible selection, organisation and presentation of experience and information (Altheide 1994).
+An observation on the Bersih movement's official Facebook, Twitter and YouTube between 2017 and 2019 showed some recurring themes, such as people's voices, fair elections, anti-corruption and good governance.
+These themes constitute the conversations and narratives of Bersih's ecology that emphasises people as the priority.
 Bersih activists have consistently spoken for people's rights by pressuring the government and Election Commission to ensure clean and fair elections.
-They always asserted the right of rakyat ("People" in Malay) in their press statements, online posts, and events.
+They always asserted the right of rakyat (people) in their press statements, online posts, and events.
 Bersih activists are not only connected to their supporters through social media but also by the content they consumed and shared collectively within their social networks.
-Although individuals are fragmented, content is abundant online and attention span is short, social media features nurture short interactions and simplified narratives that are likely to go viral (M. Lim, 2013) which help to direct users to engage in quick but continuous conversations online.
-Stories that focus on individuals, for example the story of the icon of democracy - Bersih Auntie Annie can easily be retold in casual online chat.
-Bersih activists are motivated to share personal stories or frame a narrative that humanizes political issues so that they appeal to the public.
-Stories about how people's lives are affected by poor governance and their rights as citizens proved to have stronger appeal to the public's sympathies and attention, compared to complex issues published on official news outlets.
+Although individuals are fragmented, content is abundant online and attention span is short, social media features nurture short interactions and simplified narratives that are likely to go viral (Lim 2013), which help to direct users to engage in quick but continuous conversations online.
+Stories that focus on individuals, for example, the story of the icon of democracy-Bersih Auntie Annie can easily be retold in casual online chat.
+Bersih activists are motivated to share personal stories or frame a narrative that humanises political issues so that they appeal to the public.
+Stories about how people's lives are affected by poor governance and their rights as citizens proved to have stronger appeal to the public's sympathies and attention compared to complex issues published on official news outlets.